kbordon/track-suggester/README.md

 * Using terminal or favorite shell, clone the repository.
   * Or you can use a browser to download the .zip file from the Github web interface.
-* With either shell or browser, navigate to track-suggester folder.
+* With either shell or explorer, navigate to track-suggester folder.
 * Open the index.html file with your browser.
 * Follow page as per instruction to answer form.